MidNite Sleep Aid Review (Previous Version)

 Cost and what you get

-I paid $10.99 for a small plastic bottle of 36 gummies in my local Target.
-Since the dosage is one per night, that works out at around 30 cents per night.
-There’s no other packaging, and it looks like the PETE bottle can be recycled.
+I paid $10.99 for a small plastic bottle of 36 gummies in my local Target while living in the US.
+Since the dosage according to the bottle is one per night, that works out at around 30 cents per night.
+There’s no other packaging, and I believe the PETE bottle can be recycled.

-There isn’t an information leaflet, which is rarely included with non-prescription sleep aid ‘supplements’.
-But it does mean that the only information you get is what they can squeeze onto the label around the bottle.
+There isn’t an information leaflet, which has been an issue with several over the counter sleep aids I’ve bought.
+It means the only information you get is what they can squeeze onto the label around the bottle, and I personally wish it came with more information about the ingredients and warnings to consider.

 The first night